watercourse-cc/watercourse/donate.md

 </p>
 </section>

 Last year, our therapists worked with 367 children and teens across Minneapolis.
-Well over half (66%) were receiving mental health services for the very first time.
+Two-thirds were receiving mental health services for the very first time.

 Although we continue to grow, 1 in 5 of our school-based services do not have predictable funding at this time.
-In this season of giving, we hope you'll consider making a tax-deductible contribution to our work.
+We hope you'll consider making a tax-deductible contribution to our work.

 ### Ways to Give